stakater-archive/StakaterCloudDocs-Archived/content/sre/faq/faqs.md

 An administrative user has the ability to add/remove users and projects, manage project quotas, view cluster usage statistics, and change the default project template.
 Admins can also scale a cluster up or down, and even delete an existing cluster.

-You need to open a support case; until we allow customers to have admin users in the clusters.
+You need to open a support case; until we allow customers to have cluster admins.

+### Can logs of underlying VMs be streamed out to a customer log analysis system?

+Syslog, CRI-O logs, journal, and dmesg are handled by the managed service and are not exposed to customers.

+### Can logs of applications streamed out to a customer log analysis system?

+Yes they can be stream out.